agkayster/sei-project-2/README.md

 Future Content
 Along with adding the shooting functionality, there are a number of potential future features I'd like to implement, such as:

 1 Difficulty level mode: Putting in different difficulty levels for players.
 2 Additional Aliens with faster sequences and time intervals.
-3 More weapons and increase in shooting intervals to make it a bit difficult for the player to manoevure.
-4 Ability to choose different space invaders background images for different levels, as to make it abit realistic as the game goes on.
+3 More weapons and increase in shooting intervals to make it a bit difficult for the player to manoeuvre.
+4 Ability to choose different space invaders background images for different levels, as to make it a-bit realistic as the game goes on.
 5 Ability to increase the grid size.
 6 Ability to add different types of Alien images as the player goes into different difficulty levels.
 7 Ability for the player to earn rewards based on the number of Aliens killed in different difficulty levels.
 8 Ability to allow players share their score and experiences online.
 9 And much more!

 Linter
 Severity 	Provider 	Description	Line